-Sheen's contract was terminated on March 7, 2011 and he was replaced by Ashton Kutcher.
-The actor had a highly publicized "meltdown" in the wake of his dismissal, and in interview threw around words like "tiger blood", "warlock", and that he was still "winning."
+Sheen's contract was terminated on March 7, 2011, and he was replaced by Ashton Kutcher.
+The actor had a highly publicized "meltdown" in the wake of his dismissal, and in an interview, threw around words like "tiger blood", "warlock", and that he was still "winning."
 Sheen returned to television in 2012, starring in Anger Management for two seasons.

-Prior to playing the duel roles of Elena Gilbert and Katherine Pierce on the supernatural drama The Vampire Diaries, Nina Dobrev found success on the Canadian series Degrassi: The Next Generation.
-In 2009, she was cast as the lead in the vampire show, which went onto become a massive ratings success.
+Prior to playing the dual roles of Elena Gilbert and Katherine Pierce on the supernatural drama The Vampire Diaries, Nina Dobrev found success on the Canadian series Degrassi: The Next Generation.
+In 2009, she was cast as the lead in the vampire show, which went on to become a massive ratings success.
 Dobrev starred in the show for six seasons, and revealed via Instagram she would be departing in 2015.

 The actress said it had always been her plan to leave after her contract ended, but was still nervous about her decision.
 She had later expressed, "If anything, the fact that [leaving] terrified me drove me even more.
 I needed to feel that fear of, 'Oh my God, what if I never get a job again' That just made me want to work five times as hard to make sure that didn't happen."
 She has since starred in films like xXx: Return of Xander Cage, Crash Pad, and Flatliners,

 Mandy Patinkin, Criminal Minds